kpcyrd/boxxy-rs/README.md

 ## License

 This project is free software released under the LGPL3+ license.
-The example code in `example/boxxy.rs` is released under the MIT license.